Pakillo/grateful/README.md

 ## Usage

-**grateful** can be used in one of two ways: (i) to generate a new document listing each package and their citations, or (ii) to build citation keys to incorporate into an existing R Markdown or Quarto document.
+**grateful** can be used in one of two ways:

+1.  to generate a ‘citation report’ listing each package and their citations

+2.  to build citation keys to incorporate into an existing R Markdown or Quarto document.

+### Example

-Imagine a project where we are using the packages: *ggplot2* and *lme4*.
+Imagine a project where we are using the packages: *dplyr*, *ggplot2*, *vegan* and *lme4*.
 We want to collect all the citations listed for these packages, as well as a citation for base R (and for RStudio, if applicable).

 ### Generate a document with formatted citations